aleingrosso/aleingrosso.github.io/_pages/schools.md

 <img class="leftAlign" src="/images/math_methods_rome.png" width=300>

-A summer school at the Department of Mathematics, Sapienza University of Rome, September 8-12, 2025.
+Summer school at the Department of Mathematics, Sapienza University of Rome, September 8-12, 2025.

 I will give a mini-course on **Dynamics and learning in recurrent neural networks**, discussing the statistical mechanical theory of deterministic and stochastic recurrent networks.